 Ensure that you always use suitable accessories and that they are placed in the oven the right way around.

-Slide the wire rack in with the imprint "Microwave" facing the appliance door, and the outer rail facing downwards.
+Slide the wire rack in with the embossed "microwave" facing the appliance door, and the curved lip pointing downwards.
+Always place ovenware, tins and dishes on the wire rack.